MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/rx-import.md

 ### max_rows_by_columns

-the maximum size of a data frame that will be read in if output_file is set to None, measured by the number of rows times the number of columns.
+The maximum size of a data frame that will be read in if output_file is set to None, measured by the number of rows times the number of columns.
 If the number of rows times the number of columns being imported exceeds this, a warning will be reported and a smaller number of